GarySimons/Gary_Simons/README.md

 * Click on logo to check it links to home page.
 * Click on all links to check they link to relevant page.
 * Hover over all links to check they change colour.
-* Change screen size to verify that it is responsive and switches from in-line menu to hambuger menu on mobile size.
+* Change screen size to verify that it is responsive and switches from in-line menu to hamburger menu on mobile size.
-* Change screen size to small verify that the hambuger menu drops down and links work.
+* Change screen size to small verify that the hamburger menu drops down and links work.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Home page